 Graduation Rate: 49%

 This university is known for its quality and affordable education in the United States.
-According to the US News and World Report, the University of St. Francis is one of the best web developer schools offering online degree programs.
+According to the US News and World Report, the University of St. Francis is one of the best web development schools offering online degree programs.
 The major courses focus on programming languages, website platforms and publishing, Java, and digital photography.
 These courses help you get design and technical web development experience.

 Acceptance Rate: 46%